loomchild/burstlogging/python/README.md

 Where:
-* _target_ - actual handler that will format the logs; note that it will also filter them based on its level
+* _target_ - actual handler that will format the logs; note that it will also filter them based on its own level
 * _level_ - log level to be emitted only during burst
 * _emitLevel_ - log level to be always emitted
 * _burstLevel_ - log level to cause a burst